Our Awesome Group Members

 (Internship: Hall, Newcastle; Industry: Bayer Wuppertal)

-Philipp joined us in 2019.10 for an MSc on synthesis of fluorogenic compounds and cell-permeation probes.
+Philipp did his MSc with us in 2019-2020 on synthesis of fluorogenic compounds and cell-permeation probes, and returns from October 2020 for his PhD.

 firstname.lastname@example.org; C1.009; -77925

-Dominik joined us in 2020.01 for his MSc in pharmaceutical sciences, looking at the biochemistry of reagents designed for subcellular photocontrol of microtubules.
+Dominik joined us in 2020.01 for his MSc in pharmaceutical sciences, on the biochemistry of reagents for subcellular photocontrol of microtubule dynamics.

 email@example.com; C0.065; -77224